-Radiotherapy for cancer of unknown primary
+Radiotherapy for cancer of unknown primary (CUP)

 Radiotherapy treats cancer by using high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.
 It can help to shrink and control the cancer and relieve symptoms.